Medical Scholars Program

 - Completion of the undergraduate degree program.

-- At least 14 credits must be taken in any semester.
+- At least 14 GPA credits (i.e., standard letter grade) must be taken in any semester.

-In order to remain in this program the student must, at the close of the freshman year (30 credits minimum), have official grade point averages of at least 3.65 in
+To remain in this program, the student must, at the close of the first year (30 GPA credits minimum), have a minimum official grade point average as stated in the Academic Policies section on the Overview tab in sciences/mathematics and in their cumulative (overall) GPA.